Do you need protection against Malaria?

 What is Lariam and what is it used for?

 Lariam is an antimalarial medicine used to treat and prevent the development of the malarial parasite P. falciparum in areas with antimalarial drug resistance.
 It contains the active substance Mefloquine hydrochloride at a dose of 250mg.

 How does it work?

 When an infected mosquito bites a person, it passes the parasite onto its human target.
 The choice of antimalarial drug depends on the sensitivity of the malaria parasite in your destination area.
 Lariam targets the malarial parasite and destroys it.

 How do I take Lariam?

-Those that have a body weight more than 45kg should take one 250mg tablet once a week on the same day, starting 2-3 weeks before entering the malaria-affected area and continue the treatment until 4 weeks after leaving.
+Those that have a body weight more than 45kg should take one 250mg tablet once a week on the same day, starting 2 to 3 weeks before entering the malaria-affected area, so you can be sure that you tolerate the medication well before arriving at your destination.
+Continue the treatment through your stay and 4 weeks after returning.
 It is recommended that you swallow the tablets whole with plenty of water, preferable after a meal.